 - Focused services: While most neobanks don’t offer all the services you might find at traditional banks, the few services they do provide focus on service quality and are typically loaded with perks and benefits.
-For example, you can get a no fee checking account with cash back rewards.
+For example, you can get a free checking account with cash back rewards.

 - No bank charters: Neobanks don’t have bank charters.
 Instead, they often partner with traditional banks to insure their products.
 Before you move forward with a neobank, ensure they partner with a Federal Deposit Insurance Corp or FDIC-insured bank and offer their own FDIC insurance.

 - Customer service restrictions: Since neobanks operate on app instead of through physical branches, customer service can be a downside.
 You may have to turn to chatbots or social media for basic banking questions and support.
 If you notice fraud in your account, it may be more difficult to resolve the issue.